nubenetes/awesome-kubernetes/docs/monitoring.md

 - [jertel/elastalert2](https://github.com/jertel/elastalert2) ElastAlert 2 is a continuation of the original yelp/elastalert project.
 ElastAlert 2 is a standalone software tool for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch and OpenSearch.
 ElastAlert 2 is backwards compatible with the original ElastAlert rules
 - [medium.com/hepsiburadatech: Hepsiburada Search Engine on Kubernetes](https://medium.com/hepsiburadatech/hepsiburada-search-engine-on-kubernetes-1fe03a3e71a3) In this case study, you'll learn how Hepsiburada migrated from an on-premises active-active Elasticsearch cluster (manually scaled) deployed in two data centers to a multi-zone Google Cloud Kubernetes cluster that can scale automatically.
+- [dev.to/sagary2j: ELK Stack Deployment using MiniKube single node architecture](https://dev.to/sagary2j/elk-stack-deployment-using-minikube-single-node-architecture-16cl) In this tutorial, you will learn how to deploy and expose Elastic Search, Logstash and Kibana on minikube.
+- [search-guard.com/sgctl-elasticsearch: SGCTL - TAKE BACK CONTROL](https://search-guard.com/sgctl-elasticsearch/) In this article, we look at the new Search Guard Control command line tool that ships with Search Guard FLX and demonstrate how easy it has become to configure security for Elasticsearch.

 #### Elastic Cloud on Kubernetes (ECK)